ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Resources/StorageElements/index.rst

 Resources / StorageElement - Subsections
 ========================================

 All the storages elements available for the users are described in this subsection.
+This information will be moved bellow the Sites section.

 +---------------------------------------------+--------------------------------------------------+-----------------------------+
 | **Name**                                    | **Description**                                  | **Example**                 |